-Well + Good’s Erin Bunch included Cariloha in her article, “If You’re Looking to Get in Bed With More Sustainable Brands, Here Are 17 to Start”.
-As you take steps toward living a more sustainable, sustainable lifestyle, this article will guide you on what brands offer and what they’re doing to make your journey more enjoyable and this lifestyle more attainable.
+Well + Good’s Erin Bunch included Cariloha in her article, “If You’re Looking to Get in Bed With More Eco-Friendly Brands, Here Are 17 to Start”.
+As you take steps toward living a more sustainable, eco-friendly lifestyle, this article will guide you on what brands offer and what they’re doing to make your journey more enjoyable and this lifestyle more attainable.
 Well + Good is a market-leader in the wellness space and receives more than 2.1 million unique monthly visitors.

 By Erin Bunch

 When Queen Elizabeth decided to give Buckingham Palace a plastic detox, I realized it might be time for me to get truly serious about doing the same.
 In the 12 months since, I’ve been working hard to eradicate plastic from my apartment, use only the cleanest of cleaning products so as to avoid releasing ever-more toxins into the air, and take other such measures to protect myself and the environment.

 As I audited my sustainable-home situation, however, I realized I’m still spending eight hours a night in cheap cotton sheets manufactured with more chemicals than conscience.
 (Cotton is one of the world’s dirtiest crops!)